sergiosolorzano/financial-asset-gap-risk-nn-prediction/CNN-share-price-prediction/X-Channel-Images-Project/README.md

 ---------------------------------------------

 ## Description
-We train and optimize the hyperparameters for a LeNet5-design based Convolutional Neural Network to predict the next-day share price.
+We train and optimize the hyperparameters for a LeNet5-design Neural Network to predict the next-day share price.
 We test the model with the share price time series of the Sylicon Valley Bank for the period before and after bankruptcy.
+We then run evaluation on the Silvergate Bank stock time series.
 The repo runs on python and leverages available pytorch libraries.

 The share prices' day Low, High, Close, Open, Adjusted Close time series are encoded into 32x32 images using [pyts Gramian angular field (GAF)](https://pyts.readthedocs.io/en/stable/auto_examples/image/plot_single_gaf.html) to obtain a temporal correlation between each pair of prices in the series.